danielmckirgan/Deep-Learning-Neural-Net-CNN-/README.md

-# Deep Learning Neural Net CNN
+# Deep Learning Neural Net (Convolutional Neural Net)
 A Deep Learning Neural Net that works to classify pixels in an image.

 The original project for this code was used in creting a plant image classification model.